 UConn football coach unsure of future after move from AAC

 STORRS, Conn.
-(AP) — UConn football coach Randy Edsall says he doesn’t know where his team will end up once the school leaves the American Athletic Conference.
+(AP) — UConn football coach Randy Edsall says he doesn’t know where he’s team will end up once the school leaves the American Athletic Conference.

 Edsall issued a statement Wednesday as the school’s Board of Trustees discussed an invitation to move most of the school’s athletic teams from the American Athletic Conference to the Big East.